 WebAssembly Troubles part 2: Why Do We Need the Relooper Algorithm, Again?

 This is part 2 of a 4-part miniseries on issues with WebAssembly and proposals to fix them.
-Part 1 here, part 3 here.
+Part 1 here, part 3 here, part 4 here.

 This article assumes some familiarity with virtual machines, compilers and WebAssembly, but I’ll try to link to relevant information where necessary so even if you’re not you can follow along.